 Taxis: Banbury Station Taxis, 1st Choice Banbury Station Taxis

 Parking: The entrance drive is shared by the post office cottage next door.
 Guests can park two cars (end-to-end) under Suncroft's car port area, leaving access to the drive for the owners of the post office.
 Restricted (free) parking for a third vehicle is available in front of the house on the road.
 However, please do not park across any neighbouring driveways or on the grass verges.

 Dog friendly: A maximum of 2 small or 1 medium-sized, well-behaved dog(s) is permitted at a cost of £25 per dog (on booking)

 Bedroom 3/Study (the smallest room) is accessed via one of two entrances: a spiral staircase off the Dining Area (no door) or through a door in Bedroom 2 (the Master Bedroom)

 Bedroom 3/Study has a large roof terrace that does not have a security rail.
 For this reason, the French windows that overlook it are kept locked.
 A key is not provided

-The property has quite a few steps: • Four steps between the Snug and Living Room. • One small step between the Dining Area and Snug. • Several steps, with handrail, down to the outside seating area and garden
+The property has quite a few steps, including four steps between the snug and living room, one small step between the dining area and snug, and several steps, with handrail, down to the outside seating area and garden.